Respiratory surveillance report

 Sentinel surveillance plays a role in monitoring and understanding the spread and impact of respiratory viruses like influenza and COVID-19 in the community.
 It involves a systematic and targeted approach to collect data from a geographical representative subset of GP practices (~18% population representative) to provide information about virus activity across NI.

-In week 28, no samples were positive for influenza, RSV or COVID-19 from two samples submitted for testing (one sample for COVID-19) to the Regional Virus Laboratory (RVL) (Table 1).
+In week 30, no samples were positive for influenza or RSV and one sample was positive for COVID-19 from two samples submitted for testing to the Regional Virus Laboratory (RVL) (Table 1).

 Total sentinel cases of influenza, RSV and COVID-19 by age group for the previous year are shown in (Figure 2.7), (Figure 2.8) and (Figure 2.9), and cumulatively for the 2024/25 influenza season in Table 2.